End of life care

 This guide can be given to any person providing care for someone who is dying at home from Covid-19.
 It was written by Professor the Baroness Finlay of Llandaff, Hon Professor of Palliative Medicine, Cardiff University and Bevan Commissioner.

 Effective Communication for Healthcare have produced guidance on ACP – the process that helps people make choices about their future care and planning ahead.
 People of all ages who are living with long term conditions, complex care needs or serious health problems benefit from having their own Anticipatory Care Plan.
-Resources on their web pages include a RED-MAP Guide for Professionals during COVID-19 and Effective communication resources during COVID-19.
+Resources on their web pages include RED-MAP Guides and Effective communication resources during COVID-19.

-- Clinical guide for the management of palliative care during the coronavirus pandemic: Symptom management using non-oral and non-parenteral routes for administration of medication
+- Clinical guide for symptom management using non-oral and non-parenteral routes for administration of medication during the coronavirus pandemic

 A specialty guide for patient management during the coronavirus pandemic, focussing on symptom management using non-oral and non-parenteral routes for administration of palliative care medication.